 The University officially communicates with students through the University email system.
 The ERAU Athletic Department expects all student-athletes to check their University email account daily and respond to all requests and notifications as appropriate.
-Other news regarding ERAU Athletics may be posted on the ERAU Athletics website, erauathletics.com, and/or ERAU Athletics social media platforms.
-Coaches should encourage student-athletes to stay current on Athletic Department published policies and events.
+Other news regarding ERAU Athletics may be posted on the ERAU Athletics website, erauathletics.com, ERAU Athletics social media, or coaches' announcements.
+Student-athletes are responsible for staying current on Athletic Department published policies and events.

-Student-Athlete/Coach Academic Responsibilities and Policies
+Student-Athlete Academic Responsibilities and Policies

-Coaches have a responsibility to help ensure that student-athletes are adhering to university academic policies and working to achieve NCAA eligibility standards.
-It is ultimately the responsibility of the student-athlete to make the most of his/her educational experience at Embry-Riddle.
-It is critical that student-athletes maintain eligibility as outlined by the NCAA and Embry-Riddle Athletics in the Student-Athlete Handbook.
-Beyond maintaining minimum standards, however, student-athletes have an opportunity to achieve success in the classroom by taking advantage of every resource and support service available to them.
-Student-athletes are expected to:
+It is ultimately the responsibility of the student-athlete to make the most of his/her educational experience at Embry-Riddle University.
+It is critical that student-athletes maintain eligibility as outlined by the NCAA, Embry-Riddle Athletics in the Student-Athlete Handbook and stay actively involved in their academic progress.
+Beyond maintaining minimum standards, however, student-athletes have an enormous opportunity to achieve success in the classroom by taking advantage of every resource and support service available to them.
+Student-athletes you are expected to:

-- Abide by University policy regarding academic honesty and integrity. - Choose a degree program and then work to successfully pursue and complete a degree. - Attend all classes and be proactive with instructors regarding absences due to team travel. - Meet with academic advisors to ensure that they are actively and appropriately progressing in their degree.
-Keep degree evaluations current to ensure graduation success. - Use the resources provided by the Athletics Department through the BEST Program, including the Eagle Study Connection.
+- Abide by University policy regarding academic honesty and integrity. - Choose a degree program and then work to successfully pursue and complete a degree. - Attend all classes and be proactive with instructors regarding absences due to team travel. - Meet with academic advisors to ensure that you are actively and appropriately progressing in their degree.
+Keep degree evaluations current to ensure graduation success. - Use the resources provided by the Athletics Department through the BEST Program and the Academic Advancement Center to obtain any academic assistance they may need.
 Attend all study hours required by team rules or department administration.